Linear orders: when embeddability and epimorphism agree: Strong surjectivity

 Part (3) of Proposition \ref{basics} states that in any class of equimorphism there is at most one $\equiv_s$-class of strongly surjective orders.
 However, not every class of equimorphism contains a strongly surjective order.
 Indeed, for an ordinal number $\alpha $ the classes of equimorphism, isomorphism and bi-epimorphism coincide.
 So if $\alpha$ is not of the form given by Theorem \ref{ssordinal}, its equimorphism class does not contain any strongly surjective order.

 The results of \cite{cacama} easily yield the following characterizations of countable strongly surjective linear orders that are not scattered:

 \begin{proposition} Let $L$ be a countable non-scattered linear order.
-The following are equivalent: \begin{enumerate}[\quad(i)] \item $L$ is strongly surjective; \item $\Q \strong L$; \item $L$ has no initial or final segment which is scattered. \end{enumerate} \end{proposition} \begin{proof} The equivalence of (i) and (ii) follows because all countable non-scattered linear orders are equimorphic and $\Q$ is strongly surjective.
-By the above observation $L$ is strongly surjective if and only if $L \equiv_s \Q$, which in turn is equivalent to $\Q \strong L$ because $L \strong \Q$ for every countable $L$ by \cite[Proposition 16(1)]{cacama}.
+The following are equivalent: \begin{arabiclist} \item $L$ is strongly surjective; \item $\Q \strong L$; \item $L$ has no initial or final segment which is scattered. \end{arabiclist} \end{proposition} \begin{proof} The equivalence of (1) and (2) follows because all countable non-scattered linear orders are equimorphic and $\Q$ is strongly surjective.
+By the above observation $L$ is strongly surjective if and only if $L \equiv_s \Q$, which in turn is equivalent to $\Q \strong L$ because $L \strong \Q$ for every countable $L$ by Proposition 16(1) in \cite{cacama}.